frefolli/cloud-assignment-docker/consegna.md

 ### The Base System

 The image used for this CI/CD Action should contain a JDK 17 (used by brew-day) and maven as well.
 We chose a Debian Bookwork containing the AmazonCorretto redistribution of JDK 17.
-Having to rely on Debian instead of, for example, Ubuntu enable us to have update yet stable toolkits.
+Having to rely on Debian instead of, for example, Ubuntu enable us to have updated yet stable toolkits.

 It's really important to notice how we don't need to impose dependency on NodeJS but only against Maven.
 This because our setup allow the `frontend/pom.xml` to download a distribution of node by it self.